PagerDuty/backstage-plugin/README.md

 ## Support

-If you need help with this plugin, please open an issue in [GitHub](https://github.com/PagerDuty/backstage-plugin) or reach out on the [Backstage Discord server](https://discord.gg/backstage-687207715902193673).
+If you need help with this plugin, please open an issue in [GitHub](https://github.com/PagerDuty/backstage-plugin), reach out on the [Backstage Discord server](https://discord.gg/backstage-687207715902193673) or [PagerDuty's community forum](https://community.pagerduty.com).

 ## Contributing